 The Ghost of Our Almost (#1)

-December 1913
+April 1913

-The light faded slowly tonight — not abruptly, but in that soft, deliberate way it does in early spring.
+The light faded slowly tonight.
+Not abruptly, but in that soft, deliberate way it does in early spring.
 The kind of light that makes everything look older.
 I found myself lighting the lamp before I meant to, then forgetting why I’d done it.

 I was brushing my hair when I thought of you.

-Not the kind of thought one chases — the kind that arrives, fully formed, without permission.
+Not the kind of thought one chases, the kind that arrives, fully formed, without permission.

-You — the man I never kissed.
+You.., the man I never claimed.

-The one I never touched.
+The one I could never call mine.

 The one I almost let ruin me.